 Watermark - The Importance

 Watermark is the digital signature of each artist and it represents that the art work is done by him.
 A painting without the signature of the original painter has less value.
 Similarly, a photograph deserves acknowledgement because it requires great effort and skill from the photographer to produce it; the photographer is the artist.

 Identify the photographer without watermark?

 There is an argument that viewers can tell who the photographer is simply by looking at a photograph.
-I have heard of it from a couple of model-wannabes when I was new and they obviously had little exposure to different photographers.
+I have heard of it from a couple of aspiring models when I was new and they obviously had little exposure to different photographers.

 Well, it could be true for the case of a handful of photographers in the entire world - I have no idea which photographer has such unique work though.
 I have mentioned that different photographers have different shooting styles but somehow, many photographers do have similarities due to various reasons.
 When a photographer's trick becomes popular, many other photographers would start trying to imitate his style.
 Very experienced photographers with the necessary equipment would be able to do it well.

 These are the reasons why it's difficult to identify the work of a photographer:

 Large number of photographers

 Basically, anyone who owns a camera is considered as a photographer.
 As the prices of cameras drop, more people are able to purchase and own one.
 There are just too many photographers around!
 If you have used Instagram, you should have seen many.
 Of course, most of these photographers are amateurs and have no drive to go into professional photography.
 Let's just look at the number of photographers who are playing with artificial lighting, you can easily meet such photographers doing a shoot on the street - just too many.

 Back to the point of being able to identify the photographer just by looking at a photograph, I can assure you it is near impossible when there are so many photographers and some will eventually be doing the same style.